lauralin08/harry-potter-tower-defense/README.md

 - `npm start`

 Then navigate to [http://localhost:8080](http://localhost:8080).
+After making any changes to the code, the server must be restarted for the changes to take effect.

 ## To develop the game locally on a server that restarts with each change

 You will need the Grunt CLI for this.

 From the main directory:

+First install any necessary dependencies:
+- `npm install`
 - `npm install -g grunt-cli`

 Then run the following command: